 The best method of gaining fishing access to Lake Hawea is by boat.
 The majority of fish caught are taken by trolling anglers fishing various bibbed minnows like Rapala Shad Rap, Tasmanian Devils, and the like.
-A downrigger can be very effective for this when used in conjunction with an electronic sounder to determine fish holding depth and location of the drop-off line.
-On a big deep lake like Hawea a boat is a considerable advantage.
+A downrigger can be very effective for this when used in conjunction with an electronic sounder to determine the fish-holding depth and location of the drop-off line.
+On a big deep lake like Hawea, a boat is a considerable advantage.

 On a typical day, it can be calm at first light, which is the best time to fish, with the nor-west wind increasing in velocity as the temperature rises.
 Caution must be exercised at all times as the lake can become very rough when the wind gets up.

-According to Fish and Game fish stocks in Lake Hawea comprise of 60 percent rainbow trout, 29 percent Quinnat salmon, and 11 percent brown trout, with trolling anglers accounting for around 70 percent of fish taken.
-However, spinning has the better catch rate.
+According to Fish and Game fish stocks in Lake Hawea comprise of 60 per cent rainbow trout, 29 per cent Quinnat salmon, and 11 per cent brown trout, with trolling anglers accounting for around 70 per cent of fish taken.
+However, spinning has a better catch rate.

 Hunter River and Dingle Burn

 Some of the best backcountry fly fishing can be had in the Hunter River at the far northern end of Lake Hawea, and the Dingle Burn which is just past halfway up the lake on the eastern side.
 These are wilderness rivers that are difficult to access by 4wd vehicle.
 Permission must be sort from Hunter Valley Station and Dingle Burn Station respectively.
 It is possible to access and fish these rivers with guides by helicopter.
 There has been some controversy about the Hunter River in the past with some groups being upset after tramping in or going in by 4wd only to have helicopter parties arrive suddenly out of nowhere disturbing both fish and anglers!